RhettGavson/Meta-Coding-Challenges-Python-3-/README.md

 # Meta-Coding-Challenges-Python-3-
-"""

-This repository is meant to store my Meta coding challenge work on my github.
-Can also show my coding development.
+#This repository is meant to store my Meta coding challenge work on my github.
+Also meant to show my coding development.

-"""